ossec/oum/README.md

 `wget -q -O - https://updates.atomicorp.com/installers/oum | bash`

 # Configuring OSSEC Updater Modified (OUM) 0.1
-After installation is complete, users can configure OUM by running:
+After installation is complete, users can configure OUM by running `oum configure`
-`oum configure`

 # Updating rules with OUM
 Rulsets can be be updated with `oum update` after OUM has been installed and configured.

 # Screenshots